-“People only listen what they like to listen” is a generic statement which has deep-rooted psychological meanings.
+What is Confirmation Bias: “People only listen what they like to listen” is a generic statement that has deep-rooted psychological meanings.

 If you consider psychology and investment, both go hand in hand.
 Since the two are closely related, you would know that one changes (or alters) the effects of the other.
 One such psychological phenomenon is known as “Confirmation Bias”.